Kauffman Amish Mennonite: The sleeping preacher

 John D. Kauffman, who was member of an Amish Mennonite congregation, started to preach in June 1880, but it took until 1907, when he and some of his followers moved from Elkhart County, Indiana, to Shelby County, Illinois, to form their own congregation, Mt.
 Hermon Church.
 In the beginning they were without bishop, but later bishop John R. Zook from Lawrence County, Pennsylvania, came and ordained Peter Zimmerman as their bishop.
 Against his will, but at the instruction of the Holy Spirit, Kauffman was also ordained bishop in 1911.

 After the death of John D. Kauffman in 1913, Joseph Reber was ordained as the leader of the church in 1914 and in 1954 he was still in this position.

 Their first congregation, Mt.
 Hermon near Shelbyville, Illinois, assimilated into the Mennonite mainstream over the years, but the Fairfield congregation in Tampico, Illinois, which broke away from the Mt.
-Hermon church in 1933 and moved to Henry County, Illinois in 1938 and to Tampico, Bureau County, Illinois in 1944, preserved the old ways of the Kauffman Amish Mennonite, using German in its services and emphasizing Kauffman's "Spirit preaching".
+Hermon church in 1933 and moved to Henry County, Illinois, in 1938 and to Tampico, Bureau County, Illinois, in 1944, preserved the old ways of the Kauffman Amish Mennonite, using German in its services and emphasizing Kauffman's "Spirit preaching".

-The Kauffman Amish Mennonite later moved to other states, especially to Missouri where about half of them live now and to Arkansas where about a quarter of them live now.
+The Kauffman Amish Mennonite later moved to other states, especially to Missouri where about half of them live now, and to Arkansas where about a quarter of them live now.

 Belief and practice

 As descendants from the Amish, the Kauffman Amish Mennonites are an Anabaptist Christian group in the tradition of the Radical Reformation of the early 16th century.
-In contrast to other Amish Mennonites they have retained the Pennsylvania German language, which they also use for church service.
+In contrast to other Amish Mennonites they have largely retained the Pennsylvania German language, which they also use for church service.
 The Pennsylvania German language is seen as a "neat wall" against the evil influence of the "world".